murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 If two sides are in a contest, the individual that is **most at risk as a result of failure** has to make the Save.

 There is no Advantage or Disadvantage.
-Planning carefully and executing cunning schemes can result in not having to roll a Save to pull off something crazy, or reducing the risk you run as a result of failing a Save.
-Conversely, rushing blindly into a dangerous situation increases the risk you run, even on a successful Save!
+Planning your moves carefully and executing cunning schemes to improve your situation influences your position when you make a daring move.
+If your plans have put you in a good position, the impact of consequences from a failed Save is reduced.
+If you play it right, you might even negate any risk from your actions and avoid a Save altogether.
+Conversely: if you don't anticipate for any risks or dangers and just blindly rush into a dangerous situation, you are put in a bad position where even a successful Save may have a negative impact on you - al be it not as bad as a failed Save would have.

+##### The Time, Gear, Skill Doctrine
 If it's unclear if an action is risky enough to warrant a Save, the GM can check three factors: **Time**, **Gear**, and **Skill**.
 - You have **Time** if there is nothing in your current situation that prevents you from taking as long as you need.
 - You have **Gear** if you have items or the correct circumstances required to perform your task.
 Having a rope for climbing a wall counts as correct Gear, but the wall itself being rough and climable can also count as correct Gear.